 - 6. When plans and the Residential Water Release Form are submitted to MPWMD, an inspection may be scheduled to verify the water fixtures on the property. - 7.
 Deed restrictions are prepared and go through an extensive internal review process.
 The deed restrictions must have property owner signatures notarized, and returned to the Water District for recordation of the documents at the Monterey County Recorder's office.
 Once the documents have been recorded, the applicant will be notified that the permit is ready for pick up. - 8.
 The water permit process by MPWMD takes up to four weeks.
 If an inspection needs to be performed, the process may take longer depending on inspection scheduling.
-Capacity fees, for the addition of the Bathroom, are currently \$284.20 per fixture unit (as of July 1, 2017), plus \$225 processing fee, and include deed restriction processing fees of up to \$151.00.
+Capacity fees, for the addition of the Bathroom, are currently \$305.02 per fixture unit (as of July 1, 2019), plus \$225 processing fee, and include deed restriction processing fees of up to \$225.00.
 (Capacity fees are annually adjusted July 1.)
-Applicants will pay all fees before the permit is released.
-The District accepts cash or check.
-Credit cards are not accepted at this time. - 9.
+Applicants will pay all fees before the permit is released. - 9.
 Once the Water Permit is issued, the approved plans will need to be taken to the building department of the appropriate jurisdiction to obtain the building permit. - 10.
 When the project is completed, a final inspection by the Water District is required to document the additional fixtures.
 This inspection is in addition to the building department's inspection of the property.
-(Note: All Jurisdictions currently require that MPWMD final the water permit before the building permit will be finalled.)
+(Note: All Jurisdictions currently require that MPWMD final the water permit before the building permit will be finaled.)